History of the Geelong Football Club: Search for a flag (1971–1988)

 The 1970s were notably unsuccessful for the club, as Geelong won only one final during the entire decade.
 The club fell behind the progressive clubs of the 1970s, notably Carlton, Richmond, Hawthorn and North Melbourne.
 Unlike these clubs, Geelong recruited poorly and/or could not afford to recruit quality footballers.
 During the 1970s footballers increasingly came to view the game as a profession rather than a pastime.
 Richer and more entrepreneurial clubs outbidded clubs like Geelong for talented and dedicated players.
 Coaches Graham Farmer and Rodney Olsson failed to develop successful teams.
 Despite this, club full-forward Larry Donohue became the club's third Coleman Medalist after kicking over 100 goals in 1976.

 During 1980, the club brought back Goggin to coach the team.
 Despite making multiple finals appearances in his first two seasons (including winning the minor premiership in 1980), the club struggled to replicate their home and away season success during the finals.
 After failing to make the finals in 1982, the club board sacked Goggin as coach and appointed former Richmond premiership coach Tom Hafey in his place.
 However the club's poor performances on the field continued under Hafey, who failed to lead Geelong to a finals series during his tenure.
 During his time however, Hafey helped recruit several players to the club, including Gary Ablett, Paul Couch, and Greg Williams.
 In 1986, the club appointed former premiership player John Devine as coach.
-Under Devine, the club grew accustomed to the league-wide introduction of the salary cap and AFL Draft, recruiting Barry Stoneham, Garry Hocking, Mark Bairstow and Billy Brownless.
+Under Devine, the club grew accustomed to the league-wide introduction of the salary cap and AFL draft, recruiting Barry Stoneham, Garry Hocking, Mark Bairstow and Billy Brownless.
 However, the club failed to make the finals during Devine's tenure and replaced him as coach with Malcolm Blight.

 Decade of disappointment (1989–1999)

 Return to the Grand Final

 Geelong adapted quickly to Blight's coaching philosophy, and became renowned for kicking high scores.
 During the 1989 season, Geelong were the only club to win matches by 100 points for three weeks in succession.
 The club's high scoring game plan led them into their first Grand Final since 1967, however they were defeated by Hawthorn by just six points (in what was regarded as one of the greatest grand finals of all time).
 Gary Ablett was awarded the Norm Smith Medal after kicking nine goals and one behind, equaling the record set by Collingwood's Gordon Coventry for most goals kicked in a Grand Final.
 Paul Couch also won the Brownlow Medal to become the club's fourth Brownlow Medalist and first in twenty-seven years.

-In 1990, the league was expanded to a national level and became known as the Australian Football League (AFL).

 Geelong failed in 1990 to reproduce the exciting brand of attacking football of 1989.